ifvictr/clubhouse-go/README.md

 # 👋 clubhouse-go

-A Go client for Clubhouse’s (the audio chat app) internal API.
+A Go client for Clubhouse’s (the social audio app) internal API.

 ## Installation